 Soil and Watering Needs

 Like most succulents, Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ needs well-draining soil.
 A cactus or succulent mix works well.
-Water the plant thoroughly, allowing the soil to dry out between waterings.
+Water the succulent thoroughly, allowing the soil to dry out between waterings.
 Overwatering can lead to root rot, which is a common problem among succulents.

 How to Propagate Crassula perforata